DanteOfficial/ProjectNFSx86/README.md

-# NFS instructions for x86
+# NFS instructions for x86 - Project NFS x86
+# Huge Thanks to NFS Injector Developer K1ks and HafizZiq to modify the x86 repo for android x86.

 ## Requirements